Patstrom/thesis-experiment/README.md

 The sampling rates used are `1`, `10`, `100` and `1000`.

-The `cost` file contains one key-value pair of <function_name> and cost (in cycles) on every line.
-The `gadget_occurences` file contains a list of ratios where index 0 represents the percentage of programs gadget 0 is present in.
-It's calculated by making a list of all gadgets across all versions, flattening it and counting occurences of every gadget, divide the count by the number of programs and multiply by 100.
+The `cost_` files contains one key-value pair of <function_name> and cost (speed or size) on every line.
+The `gadget_occurences` file contains a list of ratios where index 0 represents the percentage of program versions gadget 0 is present in.
+It's calculated by making a list of all gadgets across all versions, flattening it, finding all unique gadgets and counting the occurences of every unique gadget, divide the count by the number of programs and multiply by 100.

-Note that the `cost` file is written during the data generation phase while the `gadget_occurences` file must be generated afterwards.
+Note that the `cost` files is written during the data generation phase while the `gadget_occurences` file must be generated afterwards.
 All respective `gadget_occurences` files are present in this repository

 ### Scripts